wp-plugins/woocommerce-pay-per-post/readme.txt

 == Screenshots ==

 1. Settings Screen
-2. How to find product id
-3. Where to put product id
 4. Admin view of Pay Per Post
 5. Frontend view of Pay Per Post NOT Purchased
 6. Frontend view of Pay Per Post PURCHASED